weaverbel/intro-computational-thinking/content/1-exercise.md

 What is `200 + 1`?
 The answer is `201`.

-Let's add up the second and the second last numbers, i.e. `199 + 2`.
+Let's now add up the second and the second last numbers, i.e. `199 + 2`.
 The answer is `201`.

-Let's add up the third and the third last numbers, i.e. `198 + 3`.
+Let's now add up the third and the third last numbers, i.e. `198 + 3`.
 The answer is `201`.

 -------

 ### Pattern recognition

-Using our second step - *Pattern recognition* - we can now spot a pattern, i.e. that each pair of numbers appears to add up to `201`.
+Using our second step - *Pattern recognition* - we should be able to spot a clear pattern, i.e. that each pair of numbers appears to add up to `201`.

 {% include figure.html img="word-count.png" alt="Spotting a pattern" caption="Spotting a pattern" width="25%" %}